-- C.3.2.1 The headroom of every room, access route and circulation space shall not be less than 2.0 m. - C.3.2.2 For sheltered car parks, the headroom at parking lots and driveway shall not be less than 2.2m.
+- C.3.2.1 The headroom of every room, access route and circulation space shall not be less than 2.0 metres. - C.3.2.2 For sheltered car parks, the headroom at parking lots and driveway shall not be less than 2.2 metres.

-- 1 The term "access route" shall include a covered walkway or footway of a building. - The headroom is measured from the finished floor level to the underside of any beam, duct, service pipe, fixture, fitting or other obstruction or projection; and in the case of a doorway, it shall be measured up to the underside of the transom. - 3.
-Windows, which open into any access route or circulation space, shall not result in any inadequacy in headroom in the access route or circulation space. - 4.
-The headroom along a flight of staircase is measured vertically between the pitch line and any point directly above that limits the headroom.
-See Figure C.3.2.1(a).
+Note: 1 The term "access route" shall include a covered walkway or footway of a building.

+- 2 The headroom is measured from the finished floor level to - a) in the case of a doorway, the underside of the transom; - b) in the case where a window opens into an access route or circulation space, the underside of the opened window. or - c) in all other cases, the underside of any beam, duct, service pipe, fixture, fitting or other obstruction or projection. - 3 The headroom along a flight of staircase is measured vertically between the pitch line and any point directly above that limits the headroom.
+See Figure C.3.2.1(a) for illustration of headroom measurement at staircases. - 4 The pitch line is the notional line joining the leading edge or nosings (if any) of successive stair treads within a flight of a stairway.